5 Ecosystem carbon dynamics

 Also SOM decay can be represented following Equation 5.6.
 In words, the amount of SOM C that gets decomposed in a given amount of time is proportional to the SOM C pool size.
 The input into that pool is independent of the pool itself.

 Litter and SOM pools in terrestrial biosphere models are most commonly represented by an array of pools that are characterized by different turnover times and that are connected following a specific structure.
 The litter pools receive inputs from biomass turnover.
 Decomposed litter is diverted to SOM pools.
-Fast-decomposing litter is diverted too a SOM pool with a short turnover time (high \(k\)), slow-decomposing litter is diverted to a SOM pool with a long turnover time.
+Fast-decomposing litter is diverted to a SOM pool with a short turnover time (high \(k\)), slow-decomposing litter is diverted to a SOM pool with a long turnover time.
 C is respired away as CO2 during litter and SOM decomposition.
 The microbial carbon use efficiency (\(e\)) determines the ratio of the decomposed C contributing to microbial biomass growth. \((1-e)\) is respired as CO2.

 5.1.6 Net ecosystem productivity